FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 than initial trial duration is when SUT is expected to have large buffers, so a trial may be too short to see frame losses due to a buffer becoming full.
 So a short good trial does not give strong information.
-On the other hand, short bad trial is a strong hint SUT would lose many frames at that load and long duration.
+On the other hand, short bad trial is a strong hint SUT would also lose frames at that load and longer duration.
 But if there is a mix of short bad and short good trials, MLRsearch should not cherry-pick only the short bad ones.